muddymudskipper/documentation.eccenca.com/docs/consume/populate-data-to-neo4j/index.md

     Click Create.
 A transformation for Northwind Products is created.

-    1. To add value mapping define, repeat the steps followed while adding the mapping to the Employees node.
-In this example, for the Products node, specify the following:
+    3. To add value mapping define, repeat the followinng steps while adding the mapping to the Employees node.
+In this example, specify the following for the Products node:
         - Target entity type: `nw:Product`
         - URI pattern: `urn:prod-{ProductID}`